-Brutal, yet well-proportioned, the new Breitling Cockpit B50 aviator’s chronograph wristwatch (especially the variation in plain machine-brushed titanium) somehow reminds me USAF’s F22 air superiority fighter jet: everything is on its place; everything is completely functional, yet extremely sexy.
+Brutal, yet well-proportioned, the Breitling Cockpit B50 (ref.
+VB501022/BD41-155S) (especially the variation in plain machine-brushed titanium) somehow reminds me of a USAF’s F22 air superiority fighter jet: everything is in its place; everything is completely functional, yet extremely sexy.
 The only thing that makes the new B50 model different is the price.
 While still deliciously expensive, it won’t make you sell your house to get one.

-Moreover, in a world where there dozens of independent contractors ready to supply you with all the components necessary to build such a mechanism, the move is also not particularly cost prohibitive or time consuming.
+Moreover, in a world where there are dozens of independent contractors ready to supply you with all the components necessary to build such a mechanism, the move is also not particularly cost-prohibitive or time-consuming.

-Unlike the new Apple Watch that still looks more like small smartphone on your wrist, this new Breitling Cockpit B50 bears all the usual features of a Breitling chronograph.
-Using the same design language as their latest Emergency II life saver, the watch comes in an oversized (but not excessively so at healthy 46 millimeters wide and less than 17 mm thick) titanium, which is available either in classic untreated, or in their new “tactical” blacked variation.
+Unlike the new Apple Watch which still looks more like a small smartphone on your wrist, this new Breitling Cockpit B50 bears all the usual features of a Breitling chronograph.
+Using the same design language as their latest Emergency II lifesaver, the Cockpit B50 comes in an oversized (but not excessively so at healthy 46 millimeters wide and less than 17 mm thick) titanium, which is available either in classic untreated or in their new “tactical” blacked variation.

-Yes, smaller guys will probably have to pass this beautiful gadget, but those with more impressive stature will probably be quite okay wearing this model with jeans or something equally casual.
+Yes, smaller gentlemen will probably have to pass this beautiful gadget, but those with more impressive stature will probably be quite okay wearing this model with jeans or something equally casual.

 See also: Breitling Aerospace Evo SuperQuartz

 Breitling Cockpit B50 Aviator’s Chronograph specification

 Movement: SuperQuartz, Caliber B50, in-house, Swiss Made